-When the Small Business Association (“the SBA”) considered what entrepreneurs needed to do to thrive in today’s world of massive, publicly-traded corporations, the SBA recommended that they spend seven to eight percent of their gross income on marketing.
+When the Small Business Association (“the SBA”) considered what entrepreneurs needed to do to thrive in today’s world of massive, publicly-traded corporations, the SBA recommended (the SBA has since removed the article that this linked to, but here is an excellent post from Money Task Force that addresses this issue) that they spend seven to eight percent of their gross income on marketing.
 For many just starting out, this may not be much, but its money that needs to be spent well if the business is to grow.
 However, how do veteran businesses spend their marketing dollars wisely?

 “Knowing how much you have to spend on marketing is critical; even more critical is how you spend it.
 This means having a plan.
 Your small business marketing budget should be a component of your marketing plan, outlining the costs of how you are going to achieve your marketing goals within a certain timeframe.”

 – Caron Beesley, How to Set a Marketing Budget that Fits your Business Goals and Provides a High Return on Investment, SBA.gov (January 9, 2013).

 As the SBA puts it, have a marketing plan, and have a way to track the return on investment received via that marketing plan.

 One of the first steps in developing a marketing plan is determining what platforms suit both your brand and your products well.
 By platforms, I mean those avenues (often referred to as marketing channels) you want to pursue to promote your business.
 Marketing platforms can include:

 – traditional marketing channels (such as print, radio, television, and billboards);

 – owned digital marketing channels (such as websites and apps);

 – social media marketing channels (such as Facebook, Instagram, Twitter, and others, as will be discussed below);

 – earned media marketing channels (such as Yelp and Nextdoor); and,